quicwg/ops-drafts/draft-ietf-quic-manageability.md

 networks this leads to a need to influence a majority of senders to use smaller packets, so that the limited reassembly capacity is not exceeded.

-If the majority use TCP this can be managed with MSS Clamping, but QUIC requires a different approach.
+For TCP, MSS clamping ({{?Section 3.2 of RFC4459}}) is often used to change the sender's maximum TCP segment size, but QUIC requires a different approach.
 Section 14 of {{QUIC-TRANSPORT}} advises senders to probe larger sizes using Datagram Packetization Layer PMTU Discovery ({{?DPLPMTUD=RFC8899}}) or Path Maximum Transmission Unit Discovery (PMTUD: {{?RFC1191}} and {{?RFC8201}}).
 This mechanism will encourage senders to approach the maximum size, driving fragmentation that they may not be aware of.

 Networks can seek to avoid this by identifying probable QUIC packets ({{sec-identifying}}) and taking action whenever packets exceed the desired